 Medicaid was very much hurt by this ruling, as expansion is now optional without a state penalty.
 This means the states who were rallying together to push this law out completely will not be likely to choose the option of expanding Medicaid in their state, though we will find out in 2014.
 Making health insurance affordable and improving access to healthcare for all Americans were the driving forces behind this law, which is heavily thwarted by eliminating broader access to public assistance.
 The country’s low-income population is continually underserved, and the Supreme Court ruling makes it possible to continue being selective in caring for the needy.

 Many Americans will benefit from this law being passed, even with the option of Medicaid expansion.
 It is a landmark law, indeed, and has already planted the beginnings of a more equal and just health insurance and health care system.
-Lasting from March to June, the Supreme Court ultimately decided the law was overall constitutionally sound, and depending on the result of this year’s election, America will begin to scratch the surface in health care by offering an affordable means of insurance.
+Lasting from March to June, the Supreme Court ultimately decided the law was overall constitutionally sound, and after the 2012 election secured the ACA in legislation, America had begun to scratch the surface in health care by offering an affordable means of insurance.

 Aetna Out-Of-Network Coverage